Supports energy level and beautiful coat in mature dogs who prefer smaller kibble

 |February 13, 2020

-While sweating through their paws helps your dog cool down a little, the primary way they lower their body temperature is through panting.
+People commonly ask why do humans sweat and dogs pant?
+Well, while sweating through their paws helps your dog cool down a little, the primary way they lower their body temperature is through panting.

 There's one more way dogs are able to regulate their body temperatures, called vasodilation.
 During this process, a dog's blood vessels expand, bringing hot blood closer to the skin's surface and letting it cool down.
 This cooler blood then flows back to the heart, bringing the dog's overall temperature down.

-People who are prone to excessive sweating, even when they're in a cool environment, have a condition called hyperhidrosis.
-It's unclear if dogs experience the same thing.
-However, dogs do sometimes sweat a lot through their paws when they're stressed, says PetHelpful.
 While no one's certain why this happens, it's believed that the excess moisture provides better traction on some surfaces, helping dogs run away from the source of their stress.
-This stress-induced sweating generally clears up once the stressful situation passes.
+This stress-induced sweating generally clears up once the stressful situation passes which provides some explanation around how do dogs sweat.

 While dogs have mechanisms to cool themselves down, they aren't always the most effective, making them prone to overheating in hot weather.
 Heat exhaustion in dogs can quickly escalate to a life-threatening heat stroke if it isn't dealt with immediately.